MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

    - Consider using the Azure Machine Learning Serverless API to aggregate endpoint access even if you use Azure OpenAI or another foundation model hosting solution.

 - Prefer Azure Machine Learning with managed compute clusters when PaaS or serverless solutions aren't the best fit.
 Compute that's managed by Machine Learning supports traffic splitting and mirroring for A/B testing, debugging, and robust auditing.
-Because the compute is managed by the service, Day-2 operations are easier than they're when you self-host your model.
+Because the compute is managed by the service, Day-2 operations are easier when you self-host your model.
 Managed compute also offers a wide selection of compute configurations and scaling capabilities.

 - If you choose to self-host your model on an Azure Kubernetes Service (AKS) cluster that's [attached to Azure Machine Learning](/azure/machine-learning/how-to-attach-kubernetes-anywhere) or another container-based platform, be sure that the node pool is isolated from other APIs or any other workloads on the cluster to achieve predictable performance and to optimize security.
 Avoid using GPU-based or GPU-optimized compute for anything other than your AI workload functions to reduce costs.
 Instead, establish your performance baseline through testing and right-size your compute to meet your performance requirements without over-provisioning.